SoftwareAG/c8y-docs/content/welcome-developers/developer-topics.md

 ### {{< product-c8y-iot >}} CLI {#cumulocity-iot-cli}

-To simplify the interaction with the platform for developers, the Cumulocity IoT CLI tool provides a powerful command-line interface.
+To simplify the interaction with the platform for developers, the {{< product-c8y-iot >}} CLI tool provides a powerful command-line interface.
 This tool allows you to manage devices, applications, and other platform services efficiently through terminal commands, streamlining development and automation tasks.
 To get started, visit the [CLI tool documentation](https://goc8ycli.netlify.app/docs/introduction/) for detailed instructions and examples.